opengeospatial/T17-API-D167/README.md

 ## PostGIS deployment in the cloud

 The script `deploy_datasets.sh` sets up the environment in an Ubuntu 20.04 server to be used as a PostGIS-based datasets storage server.
 It also downloads the latest version of OSM data for a specified country and stores it in the database.
+This script has been successfully used in different cloud environments, such as AWS, CloudFerro and CloudSigma.
+It can also be adapted to run locally.

 ### Prerequisites